faizanzafar40/faizanzafar40.github.io/_posts/2019-06-01-why-germany.md

 tags: [blog]
 ---

-Since I’ve taken up graduate studies, I often get these questions from friends, family and colleagues repetitively,

-<center><strong>Why</strong> Germany?</center>

-<center><strong>Why not</strong> USA, Australia or any other country?</center>

-Here I try to cover, as I intricately as I can, my reasons and knowledge of facts which led me to choose Germany over other options:
+Here I try to cover, as I intricately as I can, my reasons and knowledge of facts which led me to choose Germany for graduate studies:

 * Free Tuition in majority of the technical fields (mainly Engineering and CS related)